Argus-Labs/world-engine/contrib/testnets/test_platform/README.md

-# Gaiad Testnet Tool
+# argusd Testnet Tool

-This python tool starts multiple gaiad instances on the same machine without virtualization, i.e., non-conflicting ports are used.
+This python tool starts multiple argusd instances on the same machine without virtualization, i.e., non-conflicting ports are used.

 This tool aims to simplify testing of key Cosmos Hub operations, such as module deployments and upgrades.

 ## Features

 1. All ports automatically incremented by 10
-1. Gaiad nodes peer with all other nodes
+1. argusd nodes peer with all other nodes
-1. Gaiad nodes all started on one machine without conflict
+1. argusd nodes all started on one machine without conflict
 1. All nodes generate, propose, and vote on blocks
 1. Stopping app stops all instances
 1. Support specifying a pre-existing genesis file